 9. Bajra Khichdi Recipe

-Khichdi is a healthy dish for diabetics, if it is cooked with more fiber-rich grains than white rice, it would be a blessing.
+Khichdi is a healthy and low-carb Indian breakfast for diabetics, if it is cooked with more fiber-rich grains than white rice, it would be a blessing.
 Bajra khichdi is an excellent addition to a diabetic diet.
 It is rich in fiber, and lentils add protein to the dish.
 Moreover, it is light on the digestive system and easy to prepare.

 10. Bajra Bread

 Bajra bread is very simple to make and it compliments well with your breakfast tea.
-You need to add bajra flour, whole wheat flour, eggs, oil and whisk it all well to bake.
+It is one of the best breakfasts for diabetic Indian patients, you need to add bajra flour, whole wheat flour, eggs, and oil and whisk it all well to bake.
 You can also add some supersedes to make it more nutritious.

 11. Bajra Dosai

-Bajra dosai is a delicious pearl millet crepe which is excellent for gluten-free breakfast for diabetics.You can soak the bajra, uraad daal and moong daal.
-Then grind it to make smooth batter.
+Bajra dosa is a delicious pearl millet crepe that is excellent for gluten-free breakfast for diabetics.You can soak the bajra, uraad daal and moong daal.
+Then grind it to make a smooth batter.
 Now heat a tawa and spread this batter to make crispy bajra dosai.
 This is delicious and healthy.
 You can eat it with coconut chutney.

 12. Bajra Roti Recipe

-The roti eaten as a healthy breakfast is very important for those who have high blood sugar levels and need a complex carb.
+An amazing and healthy veg breakfast for diabetics is Bajra roti.
+It is very important for those who have high blood sugar levels and need a complex carb.
 This recipe consists of millet, whole wheat flour, and ajwain.
 So you can make your everyday roti even healthy now.

+The breakfast ideas for diabetics are incomplete without egg dishes.
 The egg has more than one benefit.
-It is rich in protein and fact.
+It is rich in protein and facts.
 If you want to avoid the yolk, you can make any of the following recipes with or without egg yolk.

 13. Masala Omelette

-A spicy combination eggs blended with flavourful spices, tomatoes and onions.
-Masala omelet is the classic Indian breakfast recipe that easy to prepare and full of flavor.
+A spicy combination of eggs blended with flavourful spices, tomatoes, and onions can be an easy Indian breakfast for sugar patients.
+Masala omelet is a classic Indian breakfast recipe that easy to prepare and full of flavor.
 You can start your day with this healthy masala omelet.

 14. Baked Eggs